NoaMagrisso/ML_Exercise3/README.md

   - **Two-Hidden-Layer ANN**: An extended version to explore deeper architectures and hierarchical feature learning.

 - **Fully Connected Keras Model**:
-  - A fully connected ANN implemented in Keras/TensorFlow to compare performance with the custom models.
+  - A fully connected ANN implemented in Keras to compare performance with the custom models.

 - **Metrics for Evaluation**:
 - - **MSE (Mean Squared Error)**: Measures the average squared difference between predicted probabilities and true labels.